ipv6-feet-under/WriteUps-ImaginaryCTF2021/Web/Cookie Stream/README.md

 just_a_normal_user:password
 firepwny:pwned
 ```
-With all of the accounts above we get:
+With each of the accounts above we get:

 ![logged_in.PNG](logged_in.PNG)